jgato/jgato/random_docs/NMState configurations.md

 So having in mind the NetworkManager will mainly work with the ìpv6.method`:

  * `ipv6.method: manual` everything configured statically.
 Including routes, dns and gatway.
  * `ipv6.method: dhcp`, autoconf is disabled.
 Anyway, because of IPv6, the RA is received expecting to have M flag enabled.
 DHCPv6 is started in solicit mode to request an address.
 SLAAC address will never be generated.
+In some way, this disable the SLAAC stack on the host.
+RouteAnnounce (RA), in some way, is ignored.
  * `ipv6.method: auto`, autoconf is enabled.
 The RA is received and NetworkManager will act with regards of the following flags (that can be combined):
    * If it contains an A Flag, it will configure the SLAAC address.
    * If it contains an M Flag, it will invoque DHCPv6 is started in solicit mode to request an address.